Tongnip sinmun: Development and discontinuance

 The paper established branch offices in Jemulpo and Shanghai and stationed correspondents there.
 Amid rising tensions between reformists and conservatives within the Korean cabinet, the Tongnip Hyeophoe came under increasing suppression by pro-Russian conservatives.
 In August 1897, the Russian government dispatched a military instructor and a financial adviser to Korea in a move widely viewed as interventionist.
 In response, the Tongnip Sinmun began publishing criticisms of the government, exposing corruption and denouncing foreign interference.

 In December 1897, the newspaper faced the threat of closure due to its criticism of pro-Russian officials.
 Foreign diplomats also pressured King Gojong to impose censorship on the publication after it printed confidential documents revealing Russian and Japanese efforts to secure concessions from the Korean government.
 Some members of the foreign community feared that a politically active press might hinder "concession diplomacy" by mobilising public opposition to foreign privileges.
 Ultimately, the government expelled Seo Jae-pil from Korea and allowed the paper to continue under Yun Ch'iho's direction.
-Although Gojong drafted laws concerning press censorship, none were ever promulgated.
+Although Gojong drafted laws concerning press censorship, none was ever promulgated.

 The third phase began when Yun Ch'iho assumed the role of chief editor and lasted until the dissolution of the Tongnip Hyeophoe in December 1898.
 During this period, the Tongnip Sinmun served as a mouthpiece for the increasingly embattled Independence Club while continuing to promote public education.
 From July 1898, the paper began daily publication in Korean, though the English edition did not appear daily.

 The fourth and final phase began after the dissolution of the Tongnip Hyeophoe and continued until the paper's discontinuance.
 Following the breakup of the club, Yun Ch'iho—then both the paper's chief editor and president of the Tongnip Hyeophoe—was appointed to an official government post and left Seoul.
 As a result, leadership changes followed: missionary H.G.
 Appenzeller briefly assumed the position of chief editor, succeeded by H. Emberly in June 1899.
 Although the newspaper sought to maintain its founding principles, it moderated its criticism of the government and placed greater emphasis on education and public enlightenment.

 Despite these efforts, the newspaper's tone softened, and government pressure increased.
 Authorities conducted searches of its offices and arrested journalists for reporting on official corruption.
 In July 1899, the government demanded the return of the newspaper's office building, further undermining its operations, which were already burdened by debt.
 In response, U.S. minister to Korea Horace Newton Allen mediated between the government and Seo Jae-pil, who still played an informal leadership role.
 On December 24, 1899, Seo agreed to sell the newspaper to the government for 4,000 won.
 The Tongnip Sinmun published its final issue on December 4, 1899, after which it was permanently discontinued.